LG DualUp 28MQ780-B 27.6" 16:18 Ergo Monitor vs ASUS ZenScreen MB16ACE 15.6" FHD Portable Monitor

 Frequently Asked Questions

-LG DualUp 28MQ780-B 27.6" 16:18 Ergo Monitor excels if you value unique 16:18 aspect ratio provides the vertical workspace of two 21.5-inch monitors without the bezel gap.
-ASUS ZenScreen MB16ACE 15.6" FHD Portable Monitor is better if you prioritize hybrid signal solution allows connection to both usb-c and usb-a (via driver) devices.
-Pick based on your budget and daily use.
+LG DualUp 28MQ780-B 27.6" 16:18 Ergo Monitor is the better choice if you prioritize unique 16:18 aspect ratio provides the vertical workspace of two 21.5-inch monitors without the bezel gap.
+ASUS ZenScreen MB16ACE 15.6" FHD Portable Monitor wins if you value hybrid signal solution allows connection to both usb-c and usb-a (via driver) devices.
+Both are rated highly (4.7★ vs 4.3★), so consider your specific needs and budget.

 Affiliate disclosure